jdw1996/jdw1996.github.io/_src/2019-12-04-mlb-logos-in-the-style-of-the-blue-jays.md

 The Nationals whole brand is based on patriotism, so it made sense to use a bald eagle, just as the [Washington Capitals hockey team used to do](http://www.sportslogos.net/logos/view/215/Washington_Capitals/1998/Primary_Logo).
 At right is the Capitol Dome, as used in [this throwback Nationals logo](http://www.sportslogos.net/logos/view/57811432020/Washington_Nationals/2020/Cap).

+By request, here's a variant with [the outline of the District of Columbia](/img/mlb-blue-jays/wsh-dc.svg).

 <img src="img/mlb-blue-jays/wsh.svg" style="width: 400px; height: 400px" />